Agile Release Train

 Agile Release Train at the program level is often applied in most companies.
 It is achieved by creating multiple Scrum teams performing for a single project or product.

 ART at the program level involves up to 100 people.
 A product backlog is defined at the product level and consists of features that are broken down into stories.
 With the help of ART, Scrum teams decide which features will be delivered in which release.
-Then they pick up the features or stories from the common backlog and work upon them in a 2 weeks sprint.
+Then they pick up the features or stories from the common backlog and work upon them in a 2-week sprint.

 3. ART at the portfolio level